danielwelch/hassio-zigbee2mqtt/README.md

 ## Configuration

-Configure the add-on via the Hass.io front-end under **Supervisor (Hass.io) → Dashboard → zigbee2mqtt**.
+Configure the add-on via your Home Assistant front-end under **Supervisor (Hass.io) → Dashboard → zigbee2mqtt**.

 The configuration closely mirrors that of [zigbee2mqtt itself](https://www.zigbee2mqtt.io/information/configuration.html), with a couple of key differences: